-Setting some big career goals for 2022?
-If you've resolved to land a new job in the new year, here are 10 tips for making the most of your time and effort as you embark on this exciting endeavor.
-Hint: Like all well-planned business ventures, it begins and triumphantly ends with being organized.
+Setting some big career goals for 2023?
+If you’re looking to land a new job in the new year, there are key ways to make the very most out of your time and effort.

 Polish your LinkedIn profile and update your resume.
+Learned a new skill lately?
+Add new content to your resume that will help you stand out from the crowd.
 While you’ll want to submit a resume and cover letter tailored to each specific opportunity, it’s important to have strong (and current) documents to start from.

-Proactively reach out to your references now and let them know that you're looking for a new job.
-Provide details about the type of role you’re pursuing, highlight any notable career developments, and mention that you’d still like to include them on any reference lists you’re asked to provide.
-Use the message as any opportunity to share your appreciation and to ask if you might be able to do anything to help them.
+Proactively reach out to your references right away and let them know you're looking for a new job.
+Provide details about the type of role you’re pursuing, highlight any notable career developments and mention that you’d still like to include them on any reference lists you’re asked to provide.
+Additionally, be sure to share your appreciation and ask if you might be able to do anything to help them as well.

-Search listings on job boards and industry association websites.
-Make "eyes on the prize" your mantra.
-Just remember that some of the best career opportunities may not yet be advertised.
+Searching the listings on job boards and industry association websites serves as a key jumping off point in finding the roles you’d like to pursue.
+However, it is important to remember that some of the best career opportunities may not yet be advertised.
 Which leads us to our next point…

 Specialized staffing agencies such as Cella are premier sources of invaluable information about the job market.
 Recruiters know what client companies are looking for and how job seekers can best market their skills.
-And they often know of upcoming opportunities that haven’t yet been announced.
+Keep in mind, they often know of upcoming opportunities that haven’t yet been announced, so being proactive by connecting with a recruiter can help you get ahead in the searching process.
 A recruiter can also help you refine your resume or portfolio, navigate the interview process and negotiate compensation.

 Even in a candidate-friendly market, securing a job offer requires discipline and diligence.
 Create a clearly defined daily or weekly schedule to devote to your job-hunting endeavors.

-Don’t just focus on job titles.
-Create a list of companies that have values that align with yours and then regularly check the Career pages of those organizations.
+While job titles themselves are one of the most important ways to determine a role’s suitability, it can be equally key to consider who you’d like to work for in addition to what you’d like to do.
+Create a list of companies that have values that align with yours, and then regularly check the Career pages of those organizations.